ITS, AV/CV and Emerging Technologies to Future-Proof Transportation Systems

-In this Q&A, HDR’s transportation technology program lead Ben Pierce, answers questions about what makes a smart city “smart.”
+In this Q&A, our transportation technology program lead Ben Pierce, answers questions about what makes a smart city “smart.”
 Learn how public-private partnerships can play a role, what technology solutions are being used, and how cities can start to make the necessary changes.
 Ben was one of the key authors of the winning Smart Cities Challenge application in 2016.
 The insights he shares can help you begin to evaluate your city’s needs and see how transportation technology can create solutions that go beyond transportation issues to meet societal needs.

-Preparing for Transportation’s A/V Future
+Preparing for Transportation’s Autonomous Vehicle Future

 Autonomous technology is rapidly evolving for both personal vehicles and transit.
 Meanwhile, new mobility business models continue to emerge, and transportation planners are doing their best to make informed decisions.
 See how scenario planning, microsimulation and future-proofing tools can help.

 Making the Case for CV Adoption

 Transportation agencies and metropolitan planning organizations now have tools to help evaluate the economic impacts of vehicle-to-infrastructure applications in pursuit of connected vehicle environments.
 The methods that we developed have been published by the Federal Highway Administration.

 It’s a transformative time for the way we commute and travel.
 Demand for electric vehicles and buses, along with the infrastructure needed to support them, is rising exponentially and impacting stakeholders from every industry.
 Planning and developing smart, reliable EV infrastructure requires collaboration between experts in both transportation and power.

 How do transportation planners see the future?
 Scenario planning, traffic capacity/quality of services analysis, safety analysis, travel-time reliability analysis and future-proofing tools allow us to help partners like the Iowa Department of Transportation plan for and address tomorrow’s safety and mobility needs.